Learn how Ventilator Splitter is Helping India’s Fight Against Covid-19.

 Bill Gates, the tech tycoon, delivered a speech in Vancouver in 2015 at the TED conference.
 There, he mentioned that the world is completely unprepared to handle a looming danger that could wipe out a large part of mankind in a short period – a pandemic.
-He observed, in times to come, it would be an infectious disease that would kill more people than warfare – ‘not missiles, but microbes’.
+He predicted that, in the future, an infectious disease, will kill more people than warfare – “not missiles, but microbes.”

-He said that the only way the catastrophic pandemics could be combated was by building a robust warning and response system across the world.
+He said that the only way to prevent catastrophic pandemics was to create a robust global warning and response system.
 He warned that it was not that the world at the moment had a system that did not work, but the fact was that there was no system at all.

 Today, we all witness that every word he spoke is coming true.
 COVID-19, a novel virus, declared to be a pandemic by WHO (World Health Organization) is taking away the lives of millions in every part of the world.
 True to his prediction, the world has been caught off-guard, not knowing how to save people from this deadly variant of flu.